Creamy Spinach Gratin

 Creamy Spinach Gratin is so mouthwatering.
 I’ve finally found an amazing spinach casserole recipe that really tastes the way I want it to taste!
-I’ve been hunting for years for just the right recipe that I can use as my go-to recipe for spinach and I think it’s safe to say I’ve finally found one I really LOVE!
+I’ve been hunting for years for just the right recipe.
+I wanted a superb “go-to recipe” for spinach.
+I think it’s safe to say I’ve finally found one I really LOVE!
 Creamy Spinach Gratin is S-P-E-C-T-A-C-U-L-A-R!!!

-There’s lots of spinach in a really thick creamy sauce–I used half-and-half, heavy whipping cream, Parmesan cheese and Gruyere cheese.
+There’s lots of spinach in a really thick creamy sauce.
+I used half-and-half, heavy whipping cream, Parmesan cheese and Gruyere cheese.
 Wow did this casserole burst with flavor.
 Creamy Spinach Gratin also has onion, leeks and garlic which add delicious, savory flavors as well.
 I made this recipe using gluten free flour, too, so it’s gluten free for those with gluten intolerance.
-Creamy Spinach Gratin is mouthwatering, sumptuous, heavenly!
+(But you can always use regular flour if you don’t have gluten allergies).
+Creamy Spinach Gratin is irresistible, sumptuous, heavenly!

-I was looking through my Pinterest boards a couple of weeks ago trying to come up with some ideas for side dishes for a large dinner party we had a week and a half ago.
+I was looking through my Pinterest boards a couple of weeks ago.
+I was trying to come up with some ideas for side dishes for a large dinner party we had a week and a half ago.
 I had seen this recipe and pinned it so I could go back and look it over more carefully.

-It probably took me 20-30 minutes squeezing with a clump of spinach in each hand trying to get all the excess moisture out of the spinach.
-Is there a spinach press out there anywhere that someone’s invented that removes water from spinach???
-Anyway, I am so glad I found this recipe and I think you will be too if you try it as well.
+It probably took me every bit of 10 minutes pressing the spinach in order to get all the excess moisture out it.
+I used a potato masher.
+This is a super important step.
+Otherwise, the recipe will not set up and will be soupy.
+Anyway, I am so glad I found this recipe.
+I think you will be too if you try it as well.

 Creamy Spinach Gratin would be a great casserole for the holidays.
 You can do as I did and make it up in advance, refrigerate it, and then bake it later in the day when you’re ready to cook everything.
 I’m sure you could also heat it up in the crockpot if your oven is too full of other things.